OpenNews/srccon-product/scholarships.md

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code and tech, we want to help you attend SRCCON events.

-There's no separate application—we'll have scholarship questions on our call for participation form when it opens.
+There's no separate application.
+Scholarship questions are part of our [call for participation form](/participation/form).

 ## What we&rsquo;re offering